-On top of it, I have created tons of maps of Madrid that integrate with your Google Maps.
-These maps contain all the practical information and travel tips you need.
-In the post I just linked you can find step by step instructions to use them on any device whether you are still at home or you are already in Madrid.
+On top of it, I have created a super complete map of Madrid that integrate with your Google Maps.
+This map contains all the practical information and travel tips you need.
+In the post I just linked you can find step by step instructions to use them on any device whether you’re still at home or you’re already in Madrid.

 Don’t stick to the regular Madrid experiences.
 Enjoy it like a local instead.
 Few European cities can compare to Madrid when it comes to spoil visitors with an incredibly good time.

 While Madrid is full of plenty of tourist attractions, there are endless opportunities to have an authentic experience during your stay.

 With its great vibe, authentic traditions, and delicious cuisine, few cities can compare to the things that you can live while in Madrid.
 And while locations like the Museo del Prado, Plaza Mayor, and the Palacio Real usually top visitors’ bucket list, oftentimes it’s the lesser-known spots that create the richest experiences.